sumochang14/coonstrap/README.md

 ----

-Coonstrap is an experiemental third-party replacement for the standard Roblox bootstrapper which to be honest, It was quite barebone as Doraemon's feces.
+Coonstrap is an experiemental third-party replacement for the standard Roblox bootstrapper which to be honest, It was quite barebone as scrambled eggs.

 Coonstrap is only supported for PCs running Micro$oft Windows obiously.